Master of Science (M.Sc.)

 © The Author

-Perkins, Jonathan Clarence, "Synthesis of [2.2.2]-Diazabicyclic Alkaloids: I: Diels-Alder Reactions of a C2-Carboxy Pyrazinone & Ii: Intermolecular Diels-Alder Reaction of a Proline Derived Pyrazinone With Symmetric Dienophiles" (2017).
+Perkins, Jonathan Clarence, "Synthesis of [2.2.2]-Diazabicyclic Alkaloids: I: Diels-Alder Reactions of a C2-Carboxy Pyrazinone & Ii: Intermolecular Diels-Alder Reaction of a Proline Derived Pyrazinone with Symmetric Dienophiles" (2017).
 Dissertations, Theses, and Masters Projects.
+William & Mary.
 Paper 1516639679.